Prag8855/aab/content/guides/german-work-visa.md

 **[If your visa application is rejected ➞](/guides/berlin-auslanderbehorde-appointment#if-your-application-is-rejected)**

 If you apply for a work visa, it's valid for up to 3 years.[^14] If you apply for a Blue Card, it's valid for up to 4 years.
+If you have a limited work contract, your Blue Card is valid until the end of your contract, plus 3 months.[^50]

 ### Step 12: Start working in Germany